 1503.
 Providing On-Ice Officials for Games

+Remove U12AA, U19AA and all 18+ from table

+1507.
+Officiating Concerns or Complaints

+Team Staff, Players and Fans/Spectators are never to enter the Officials room without their consent, this includes other Officials participating in the game in the aforementioned capacities.

+Concerns/complaints must be made in writing via email to the BGL Referee-In-Chief.
+The email must include the date, time and location of the game, name of Official(s) if legible, description of Official(s) if illegible, nature of the concern citing the exact calls disagreed with and any evidence to support the complaint (e.g. copy of game sheet or video).
+There is no time limit to submit a complaint as issues may become more apparent over time (i.e. multiple games).

+Any and all discipline assessed to the On-Ice Official(s) will be kept confidential.

 Rationale: Given incidents over the past few years, apparently it needs to be said that nobody is allowed to enter the Official’s room, before or after the game but especially after.
 Players, Team Staff and Associations have always been encouraged to put their concerns in writing in order for them to be dealt with.
 Stopping me in the arena lobby to “ask a question” is not enough, someone needs to take the time to document the issue(s).
 Note that issues are brought to the attention of the Officials in question (and their mentors, if applicable), and sometimes to all officials as they are seen as learning opportunities.